Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 for both parts.

-We can go a bit further and drop the denominator $$ \frac{K^{2} - K - NK}{N(N-1)} $$ as it's a constant as well and makes no difference to the shape or where the minimum of the function is as evident by the below graph.
+We can go a bit further and drop the denominator $$ \frac{K^{2} - K - NK}{N(N-1)} $$ as it's a constant as well and makes no difference to the shape or where the minimum of the function is still the same as evident by the below graph.

 ![Without Denominator](/images/post2/ecmp_analysis_fig7.png "Without Denominator")

 Now the way you want to find the minimum of a given function is where the slope is zero, i.e. Its not increasing or decreasing.
-We all know calculus is a study about rates and we will differentiate the function to find the point where the slope is zero.
+We all know calculus is a study of change and we will differentiate the function to find the point where the slope is zero.

 $$
 \begin{align*}